AB InBev, SABMiller deal wins U.S. approval, adds craft beer protections

 AB InBev will also divest the rights to all SABMiller beer brands currently imported or licensed for sale in the United States.

-Molson Coors Brewing Co (TAP.N), which will buy SAB's 58 percent stake in their U.S. joint venture, saw its shares close up 3 percent at $100.80 on Wednesday.
+Denver-based Molson Coors Brewing Co will buy SAB's 58 percent stake in their U.S. joint venture, MillerCoors.
+Molson closed up 3 percent at $100.80 on Wednesday.

-Globally, the deal positions the combined companies to dwarf rivals like Heineken (HEIN.AS) and Carlsberg (CARLb.CO).
-AB InBev will have more breweries in Latin America and Asia and an entrance to Africa, as major markets such as the United States weaken due to craft beer popularity.
+Globally, the deal positions the combined companies to produce almost a third of the world's beer, dwarfing other major producers like Heineken and Carlsberg.
+InBev will have more breweries in Latin America and Asia and an entrance to Africa, as major markets such as the United States weaken due to craft beer popularity.

-Additional reporting by Martinne Geller in London; Editing by Michele Gershberg, Bernard Orr and Mark Potter
+Australia, Europe and South Africa have cleared the deal.
+The companies are waiting for China to approve it although a proposed sale of SABMiller's stake in CR Snow was expected to lead to clearance.

+AB InBev reaffirmed its plan to close the deal by the end of the year.
+Shares of the company rose earlier after the DOJ announcement but were down less than 1 percent at $112.95 in late trade in New York.
+SABMiller closed up less than 1 percent in London.